pietg/survival-sacrifice-model/README.md

 and zero otherwise, and the second indicator equals 1 if the time of death from the disease studied is less than or equal to Y, and zero otherwise.
 The program gives back the maximum likelihood estimates of the two distribution functions.
-They are output1$MLE1 and output$MLE2.
+They are output1$MLE1 and output1$MLE2 for the primal-dual algorithm and output2$MLE1 and output2$MLE2 for the EM algorithm.
 The demonstration program also gives a drawing of these functions.
-The code for running the computation is in primal_dual.cpp.
+The codes for running the computation is in primal_dual.cpp and EM.cpp.

 See also: vander Laan, M.J. and Jewell, N.P (2003).
 Current status and right-censored data structures when observing a marker at the censoring time.
 Annals of